-When the Console starts, it reads a standard Bacula configuration file named bconsole.conf or bat.conf in the case of the Bat QT Console version from the current directory unless you specify the -c command line option (see below).
+When the Console starts, it reads a standard Bacula configuration file named bconsole.conf or bat.conf in the case of the BAT QT Console version from the current directory unless you specify the -c command line option (see below).
 This file allows default configuration of the Console, and at the current time, the only Resource Record defined is the Director resource, which gives the Console the name and address of the Director.
-For more information on configuration of the Console program, please see the Console Configuration chapter (chapter 24 on page 261) of the Bacula Community Main Manual.
+For more information on configuration of the Console program, please see the Console Configuration chapter (chapter 26 page 337) of the Bacula Community Edition Main manual.